One Minute to Twenty Minutes

 Marsha, a TSA agent at the Detroit Metro Airport thinks it is just another day screening passengers when the over sexed cult member Fifi arrives and takes her on a journey she’ll never forget.
 A zany comedy which asks the question, “Who is really in control?”

-studio production, (by invitation only) at Polaris North, 2013. staged readings, One-Acts and Snacks, Casa Beverly February 2017 and The Lower East Side Festival, 2011.
+Production History: Studio production (by invitation only) at Polaris North, 2013.
+Staged reading at One-Acts and Snacks, Casa Beverly, February 2017.
+Staged reading at The Lower East Side Festival, 2011

 Yoko is being schooled on how to make a hard sell from her boss, Boris.
 He’s only too happy to show her how it’s all done but her grasp of the English language comes from a radically different source.
 A zany adventure in miscommunication.

 The Iranian singer, Marzieh agrees to an interview in order to paint herself in the best possible light but is taken off guard by some provocative questions about her politics.

 A satire.
 Danny expects it will be smooth sailing when he moves in with his Aunt Risa.
 They soon discover that neither of their lives will ever be the same!

 Production History: Staged reading at The Lower East Side Festival, 2013.

 Tessie escapes to a New Age center, desperate to relax by the lake and express herself in the class she’s taking.
 The people are nuts and she almost drowns, but discovers some inner resources along the way.
 A satiric social commentary.